-TeamCity periodically (according to root's Changes Checking Interval of a VCS root) polls VCS roots of the build configuration for changes.
+TeamCity periodically (according to the checking for changes interval of a VCS root) polls VCS roots of the build configuration for changes.
 Newly detected changes appear as Pending Changes of a build configuration.

 A new VCS trigger with default settings triggers a build each time new changes are detected.

-By default, If you have a build chain (i.e. a number of build configurations interconnected by snapshot dependencies), automatic triggering of builds is performed in one direction only: if the first build in chain is triggered, all the builds it depends on are triggered too, but not vice versa.
-(Learn more about snapshot dependencies) Use this option to change this behaviour.
+By default, if you have a build chain (i.e. a number of build configurations interconnected by snapshot dependencies), automatic triggering of builds is performed in one direction only: if a build with snapshot dependencies is triggered, all the builds it depends on are triggered too, but not vice versa.
+(More about snapshot dependencies).

-For example, build A snapshot-depends on B: A--->B. When build A is triggered, build B is triggered too.
-But if build B is triggered, nothing happens to build A. If you want build A to be triggered on changes in B, enable this option.
-See also an example at Build Dependencies page.
+For example, the Test build configuration snapshot-depends on the Compile build configuration.
+When a Test build is triggered, a Compile build is triggered too.
+But if Compile is triggered, nothing happens to Test.
+If you want a Test build to be triggered on changes in Compile, enable Trigger a build on changes in snapshot dependencies in the VCS Trigger options of the Test build configuration.
+In this setup, no VCS trigger is required for the Compile Build configuration.
+See also an example at the Build Dependencies page.

 If you have fast builds and enough build agents, you can make TeamCity launch a new build for each check-in ensuring that no other changes get into the same build.
 To do that, select the Trigger a build on each check-in option.
 Moreover, if you select the Include several check-ins in build if they are from the same committer option, and TeamCity will detect a number of pending changes, it will group them by user and start builds having single user changes only.

 This helps in sorting out whose change has broken a build, or caused new test failure.